-Water always seems to be the answer.
-Moos says, “As the weather turns colder, and schedules are packed-full of holiday parties, drinking water often slips to the bottom of the priority list; it’s easy to be consumed with delectable hot beverages and alcohol cheer.
-I try to keep a bottle of VROU close to me throughout the day, it’s the perfect sized bottle to fit in your purse when you’re on the go!”
+When in doubt, turn to the power of water; it never fails.
+Moos says, “As the weather turns colder, and schedules are packed full of holiday parties, drinking water often slips to the bottom of the priority list; it’s easy to be consumed with delectable hot beverages and alcohol cheer.
+I try to keep a bottle of VROU close to me throughout the day, it’s the perfect-sized bottle to fit in your purse when you’re on the go!”

-She told Levo water can help your skin, energy levels, focus, and all bodily functions.
-Women are supposed to intake 90 ounces of fluid per day.
-If you’re like me, you probably aren’t anywhere near that and it could be causing a lot of problems.
+She said that water has great benefits for our skin, energy levels, focus, and overall well-being.
+To stay healthy it is recommended women take in 90 ounces of liquid per day – yet most are not even close to achieving this amount which could be impacting us greatly.
 “If you feel fatigued, have a headache, or your skin feels dry—try a glass of water, or better yet, a bottle of VROU!
 You may be surprised at how simple the fix can be.”

-Moos suggests drinking a couple of glasses of water before a holiday party so you don’t go starving and park yourself near the jumbo shrimp all night.
-“Try drinking a couple glasses of water before your next holiday party, and you may notice how those chocolate truffles aren’t quite as appetizing as they once were,” Moos says.
+To avoid hogging the jumbo shrimp all night, Moos recommends downing a few glasses of water before attending your next holiday party.
+That way, you can stay satiated throughout the event and enjoy yourself more fully!
+“Try drinking a couple of glasses of water before your next holiday party, and you may notice how those chocolate truffles aren’t quite as appetizing as they once were,” Moos says.

 2. Keep working out.

-Just because it’s the holidays doesn’t mean you should stop your routine of working out regularly says Uhling.
-Play some Christmas music while you jog!
+Uhling emphasizes that even with the holiday season here, you should still keep up your workout regimen – why not get jogging to some classic Christmas tunes?
 “Schedule your dinners and parties after hitting the gym or a class.
 I promise you’ll feel better and so will your body,” she told us.

 3. Bundle up after you workout.

-Unless you’re a lucky West Coaster, it’s probably starting to get a little nippier out.
-If you shower after a workout, don’t just walk outside with wet hair.
+Unless you are fortunate enough to live on the West Coast, it’s likely starting to get colder.
+To keep your hair from getting wet and cold in the winter weather, make sure not to leave the shower with a dripping head of hair after an exercise session!
 “Make sure to bundle up after your sweat session.
 You don’t want to leave the gym soaking wet and then get sick.
 Try blow-drying your wet ends before leaving.
 It’ll help keep the heat in your body on your commute home,” Uhling says.

 4. Give active gifts.